Rise of Online Healthcare

 Not many years ago you had to see a doctor in person to obtain medication, but times have changed.

 The internet has altered how we interact with our GPs, how we exercise, eat, socialise, how we learn about and treat our health issues.
 Describing this social change as a 'rise' is surely an understatement.
-The vast upsurge in online healthcare has taken the medical world by storm, but our medical institutions are beginning to embrace the tide.
+The vast upsurge in online healthcare has taken the medical world by storm, but our partner Medical institutions are beginning to embrace the tide.

 The established healthcare system took its first step on the technology journey by introducing tele-appointments.